 One thing Cuba is really famous for is its cigars.
-The Real Fábrica de Tabacos Partagás is one of the places to visit in town to learn a bit more about how cigars are made, and to buy a few that you can carry home with you.
-If you do, make sure to store them in the fridge on a wet cloth to keeo them nice and moist (I learned this from a local!).
+The Real Fábrica de Tabacos Partagás is one of the places to visit if you want to learn a bit more about how cigars are made, and to buy a few that you can carry home with you.
+If you do, make sure to store them in the fridge on a wet cloth to keep them nice and moist (I learned this from a local!).

 Stay at a casa particular

 One of the top things to do in Havana is to stay at a casa particular (literally “private home”).
 Pretty much anyone who has a spare room or two in Havana rents it out, preferably to foreign tourists, to make a bit more money.
 Rooms at casas particulares are pretty standard: they are typically double and with a private bathroom with running hot water.
 Meals are not included in the price of the room.

 A room at a casa particular costs anything between 20 to 35 CUC, depending on the location and on the size of the room.
 Breakfast costs around 5 CUC, and dinner anything between 8 and 15 CUC.
 Keep in mind that the portions are truly huge, enough to feed an army, and that the food is really good.